 Pivot Points allow traders to define important support and resistance levels or to identify potential changes in trend direction.
-For active traders, there are five different types of pivot points that are commonly used by expert technical analysts and we will look at each of these methods in closer detail in this article.
+However, there are five different types of pivot points that are commonly used by technical analysts, so it's important to understand where and how they can be used to provide you an edge when assessing the markets.

 YOUR CAPITAL IS AT RISK

-- Camarilla Pivot Points were introduced by Nicolas Scott in the 1980s.
-Trading Camarilla pivot points is often similar to the Woodies pivot points because both systems use closing prices from the prior day in order to compute key support/resistance levels.
+Camarilla Pivot Points are often similar to the Woodies pivot points because both systems use closing prices from the prior day in order to compute key support/resistance levels.
 The Camarilla Pivot Point system’s main difference is that its techniques are based on a system that uses a total of nine price levels.

-- Fibonacci Pivot Points strategy techniques involve the use of Fibonacci studies (projections, extensions, and retracements)to determine trend direction and trading stance.
-Some of the most common Fibonacci numbers watched by traders include the 38.2%, 50%, 61.8%, and 100% Fibonacci retracement levels.
+The Fibonacci Pivot Points strategy technique involves the use of Fibonacci studies (projections, extensions, and retracements)to determine trend direction and trading stance.

-- Demark Pivot Points were designed by renowned trader Tom Demark, who has been famous for his innovative technical analyst trading techniques for decades.
-Demark’s Pivot Points are different from most others because they are conditional in nature with an outcome that is based upon relationships between closing prices and opening prices.
+Demark Pivot Points are different from most others because they are conditional in nature with an outcome that is based upon relationships between closing prices and opening prices.

 While this list of different pivot point techniques might look intimidating at first, it should be understood that the basic ideas and concepts that underlie the market’s broader approach to pivot point trading strategy remain largely the same.